Cleric-K/vJoySerialFeeder/Docs/Interaction.md

 The classic example would be to develop a dashboard software.
 Let's say you built a cockpit with some sticks, levers, switches and you use Arduino to feed the data to vJoySerialFeeder.
-Using the Interaction API you can create a dashboard (for example as a web page opened on a tablet) which visualizes some of the data coming through the serial channels.
+With the Interaction API you can create a dashboard (for example as a web page opened on a tablet) which visualizes some of the data coming through the serial channels.
 Furthermore you can make "soft" switches, buttons, axes on your dashboard which can be fed back to